codelixir/flutter-starter-apps/meetup/README.md

 ```
 android/app/google-services.json
 ```
 for android.
-For iOS you need to set-up the config file using XCode.
+For iOS you need to set-up the config file using XCode, and for Web you have to make appropriate changes in `index.html`